-In accordance with Government Auditing Standards, we have also issued our report June 26, 2024, on our consideration of the Amsterdam Public School, Gallatin County, Montana's internal control over financial reporting and on our tests of its compliance with certain provisions of laws regulations contracts, and grant agreements and other matters.
-The purpose of that report is solely to describe the scope of our testing of internal control over financial reporting and compliance and the results of that testing, and not to provide an opinion on the effectiveness of the Amsterdam Public School, Gallatin County, Montana's internal control over financial reporting and compliance and compliance.
+In accordance with Government Auditing Standards, we have also issued our report May 1, 2025, on our consideration of the Amsterdam Public School, Gallatin County, Montana's internal control over financial reporting and on our tests of its compliance with certain provisions of laws regulations contracts, and grant agreements and other matters.
+The purpose of that report is solely to describe the scope of our testing of internal control over financial reporting and compliance and the results of that testing, and not to provide an opinion on the effectiveness of the Amsterdam Public School, Gallatin County, Montana's internal control over financial reporting and compliance.
 That report is an integral part of an audit performed in accordance with Government Auditing Standards in considering Amsterdam Public School, Gallatin County, Montana's internal control over financial reporting and compliance.

-Nenning, Downey and associates, CPA's, P.C.
+Denning, Downey and Associates, CPA's, P.C.
+May 1, 2025